Z and Higgs Factory Implications of Two Higgs Doublets with First-Order Phase Transitions: First-Order Electroweak Phase Transition in the 2HDM

 while $m_h=125.25$~GeV as it is identified with the SM-like Higgs boson.
 We confront the scan points with the most relevant theoretical and experimental constraints to date as implemented by the public code~{\tt{ScannerS}}~\cite{Coimbra:2013qq,Muhlleitner:2020wwk}.
 More concretely, on the theoretical side, we consider a point to be allowed if it satisfies the requirement of tree-level perturbative unitarity~\cite{Akeroyd:2000wc,Ginzburg:2005dt}, the potential is bounded from below (at $T=0$)~\cite{Deshpande:1977rw}, and if the EW minimum of the potential is the absolute minimum of the potential~\cite{Barroso:2013awa}.
 From the experimental side, all allowed points are required to lie in the $2\sigma$ uncertainty band of the {\it current} determination of the oblique parameters $S,\, T,\,U$~\cite{Peskin:1990zt,Grinstein:1991cd,Altarelli:1991fk,Peskin:1991sw,Burgess:1993vc} from the EW fit~\cite{Haller:2018nnx} at the one-loop level (using the formulae from~\cite{Grimus:2008nb}).
-Furthermore, we check that all points are allowed by the current bounds from LHC searches for BSM scalars and that the predicted SM-like Higgs boson signal strenghts are within $2\sigma$ with respect to the SM prediction (that is $\chi^2 - \chi^2_{\mathrm{SM}}<6.18$), where we apply these constraints with the help of the public code \texttt{HiggsTools}~\cite{Bahl:2022igd} (formerly known as \texttt{HiggsBounds}~\cite{Bechtle:2013wla,Bechtle:2011sb,Bechtle:2008jh} and \texttt{HiggsSignals}~\cite{Bechtle:2020uwn,Bechtle:2013xfa}).
-Finally, we check that the points are allowed at the 95\% CL level by present measurements of flavour-changing processes mediated by neutral currents~\cite{Haller:2018nnx}.
-In order to increase the amount of points allowed after an electroweak precision program at the $Z$ pole (as we will discuss in Sec.~\ref{sec:oblique}), we performed an additional dedicated scan with $m_A\sim m_{H^\pm}$ and/or $m_H\sim m_{H^\pm}$ to ensure that the contributions to the $T$ parameter (or alternatively the $\rho$ parameter) remain small~\cite{Pomarol:1993mu,Haber:2010bw}.
+Furthermore, we check that all points are allowed by the current bounds from LHC searches for BSM scalars and that the predicted SM-like Higgs boson signal strengths are within $2\sigma$ with respect to the SM prediction (that is $\chi^2 - \chi^2_{\mathrm{SM}}<6.18$), \footnote{

+This choice is widely used in the literature due to its convenience, since it does not require knowledge of the best fit in a generic model and it facilitates the comparison with other models.
+This assumes that the SM is close to the best fit of the model (which is reasonable since we have not measured sizable deviations from the SM predictions) and that only the angles $\alpha$ and $\beta$ play an important role in the signal strength predictions.